 Specificity | Lists multiple specific concrete actions: 'quick navigation by act', 'master concept-to-URL table', 'Q&A cheat-sheet with 6-10 anticipated questions', 'glossary', and 'external resources list'.
 These are detailed, tangible deliverables. | 3 / 3 |

-Completeness | Clearly answers both what ('produces revision sheets with quick navigation, concept-to-URL table, Q&A cheat-sheet, glossary, external resources') and when ('Use when preparing for a talk with Q&A, creating shareable reference material for attendees, or building a safety-net glossary for live delivery'). | 3 / 3 |
+Completeness | Clearly answers both 'what' (produces revision sheets with navigation, concept table, Q&A cheat-sheet, glossary, resources) and 'when' with an explicit 'Use when...' clause covering three distinct trigger scenarios: preparing for a talk, creating shareable reference material, and building a safety-net glossary for live delivery. | 3 / 3 |

-Trigger Term Quality | Includes some natural terms like 'revision sheets', 'Q&A', 'glossary', 'talk', 'attendees', and 'reference material', but misses common variations users might say such as 'presentation prep', 'speaker notes', 'cheat sheet', 'study guide', or 'conference'. | 2 / 3 |
+Trigger Term Quality | Includes some natural terms like 'revision sheets', 'Q&A', 'glossary', 'talk', 'attendees', and 'reference material', but misses common variations users might say such as 'presentation prep', 'speaker notes', 'study guide', 'cheat sheet', or 'conference'. | 2 / 3 |

 Total | 11 / 12 Passed |